Overview

 Step 2: Deploy Your Endpoint

 Your webhook endpoint must be publicly accessible via HTTPS.
-For development environments, consider using:
+For development environments, consider using:- ngrok:

 - localtunnel: